You can't control a volatile market, but you can control your strategy. We share some tactics to consider when reviewing your wealth plan.

 While investors cannot control a turbulent market, they can control their strategies by taking a moment to reflect on the plans and goals that matter most for their family’s future.

 Volatile markets often give investors pause, but these life-changing moments also provide a chance to be introspective.

-And while a sense of alarm or panic is a natural reaction to anxiety-inducing interruptions to daily life, introspection and planning seems to be the way forward, says Terence Chow, CEO, RBC Wealth Management–Asia.
-“We don't know what we don't know … something [disruptive] can always come out of left field, so always take the long view."
+And while a sense of alarm or panic is a natural reaction to anxiety-inducing interruptions to daily life, introspection and planning seems to be the way forward, says Iggy Chong, head of enterprise private clients at RBC Wealth Management in Asia.
+“We don’t know what we don’t know … something [disruptive] can always come out of left field, so always take the long view.”

-Whether it's volatility in the markets or unforeseen events occurring somewhere in the world, Chow believes that for any scenario, it's a phase that will pass.
+Whether it’s volatility in the markets or unforeseen events occurring somewhere in the world, Chong believes that for any scenario, it’s a phase that will pass.

 Vivian Kiang, managing director and head of RBC Wealth Planning and Fiduciary Services in Asia, says slowing down and staying in one place also may provide individuals with opportunities to consider things they didn’t have time for in the past, such as reviewing plans they already have.

 Stock markets will find their normal, eventually, and life will do the same.
 But Kiang sees such moments as opportunities for families to have these conversations and think about wealth and legacy within the context of short- and long-term planning.

 “Family situations change,” says Kiang.
 “How you feel about giving to your family or your society [may be] very different from the way you thought 20 years ago.”